 Why am I taking Music in the Humanities?
 What requirement does HIST 101 fulfill?
 Does this course even count towards my degree?

-Get these questions answered in the "Why Am I Taking These Courses" page, where we break down your schedule by University and School/College Core, or major/area of interest.
+Get these questions answered in the "Why Am I Taking These Courses" page, where we break down your schedule by University Core, or major/area of interest.

 Who is my Academic Advisor?

 Advisor assignments will be distributed during New Student Orientation.
-You will meet with your advisor for the first time on Monday, August 31st, following Academic Convocation.
+You will meet with your advisor for the first time on Monday, August 28th.
 You will work with your assigned faculty advisor on all things academic beginning that day.

 How do I know what schedule changes to make if I don't have an advisor yet?

 Your first semester schedule was constructed by professional advisors in the Academic Advising & Assistance office.
-We are cross-curriculum advisors, which means we know what you need regardless of what major and/or College/School you are enrolled.
-We are available to you to answer questions, concerns or requests regarding your schedule for fall, beginning August 3rd, and going through the Add/Drop period.
+We are cross-curriculum advisors, which means we know what you need regardless of your major.
+For questions, concerns or requests regarding your fall schedule, contact us beginning August 1st through the Schedule Change process.

 What can I expect when making a schedule change?